 This section contains links to some examples of the pairing of art and science.
-Development is such a beautiful part of biology, turning experimental images into art is an easy way to tell a story to the public.
+Development is such a beautiful part of biology, and turning experimental images into art is an easy way to tell a story to the public.

 - Seminars on development and stem cells from iBiology.